pivotal/docs-tap/app-sso/service-operators/tls-scenario-guides.hbs.md

-# TLS scenario guides
+# TLS scenario guides for AppSSO

+This topic tells you how to obtain a TLS certificate in difference scenatios for Application Single Sign-On (commonly called AppSSO).

+## Overview

 `AuthServer` is a piece of security infrastructure.
 It is imperative to configure TLS for it, so that its issuer URI's scheme is `https://`.

-`AuthServer.spec.tls` accommodates different scenarios for how to obtain a TLS certificate.
+`AuthServer.spec.tls` accommodates different scenarios for obtaining a TLS certificate.
 Select the scenario that matches your case.

 The recommended path is to install AppSSO with a [default issuer](#default-issuer).
 In that case,